Updated:

 When painting the compositions, he numbered them and based each composition on a different theme.
 However, there were times when the themes of an improvisation and a composition matched.
 This can be seen in his composition 6 and improvisation Deluge.
 The two paintings try to present a new world or a new beginning of the old world.

 The painting done by Kandinsky was susceptible to change due to the changes experienced in the political, economic and social factors.
-Political instability during the World War 1 made Kandinsky reconsider moving back to his native country.
-This meant that he had to end his relationship with his mistress Gabriele MĂŒnter,11.
+Political instability during World War 1 made Kandinsky reconsider moving back to his native country.
+This meant that he had to end his relationship with his mistress Gabriele Münter.

 After resettling back in Russia, he married a younger woman and lived in Moscow.
 He got a job as a professor at the Moscow Academy of Fine Arts in 1918.
-During the times, time of the Interlude, he did not find enough time to do any substantial paintings12.
+During the times, time of the Interlude, he did not find enough time to do any substantial paintings.
 He did some paintings that portrayed his change of painting style from his paintings in Munich.

-Geometric paintings and publications
+Geometric Paintings and Publications

 A significant change in his painting style after the First World War was the shift from the use of landscapes to blank spaces.
 This effect got empowered by the use of geometric dimension in the paintings.
 In addition to the geometric dimension, he also used standard forms and other drawings that looked like the living organisms.
-The messages probed the reader to search for the inner explanation of the painting16.
+The messages probed the reader to search for the inner explanation of the painting.

 This was the last painting he did while he was still the citizen of Germany.
 The closure of the university of Bauhaus forced him to relocate to Paris France.